MunwarAli12/BookStore/README.md

 ######
 > [!NOTE]
-> Here for testing,Postman was utilized to interact with the API.
-The operations were tested using the localhost:/8080/... endpoints.
+> Here for testing, Postman was utilized to interact with the API.
+The operations were tested using the endpoints hosted at localhost:/8080/...